-- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides official proof of earning an Associate's or higher degree that was taught in the English language.
+- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
 Applicants with an approved HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score. - The applicant achieves a Wonderlic SLE score of 20 or higher for Surgical Technologist.